-Your hot water heater is probably the most underestimated machine in your home.
-Think about it – without the water heater, you don’t have any of the following:
+The water heater is probably the most underestimated machine in your home.
+Seriously – without the water heater, you wouldn’t have any of these luxuries:

 - Hot baths

 Given the power of the water heater, do you really know much about it?
 We’re here to give you a few things to think about when it comes to servicing, maintaining, and replacing your water heater.

 The typical lifespan of residential water heaters is 10-12 years.

 Natural gas and electric water heaters will commonly last about a decade before you need to consider replacing the system.
 If you aren’t sure about the age of your water heater, the date the unit was manufactured will be shown in the serial number which is located on the label on the water heater tank.

 Maturing water heaters are nothing to mess around with.
 A water heater that is a decade or older is at greater risk of springing a leak and leading to water damage to your home.
 If your water heater is in your attic or above the first floor, the chance of catastrophic damage increases.
 Make sure you have your water heater maintenance every year to avoid any leaks from damaging your home.

 The most common failure of residential water heaters that will entail replacement is a leaking tank.